Thamudic

-Thamudic, named for the Thamud tribe, is an extinct language known from large numbers of inscriptions in Ancient North Arabian (ANA) alphabets, which have not yet been properly studied.
+Thamudic, named for the Thamud tribe, is a group of epigraphic scripts known from large numbers of inscriptions in Ancient North Arabian (ANA) alphabets, which have not yet been properly studied.
 These texts are found over a huge area from southern Syria to Yemen.

 In 1937, Fred V. Winnett divided those known at the time into five rough categories A, B, C, D, E.

 In 1951, some 9,000 more inscriptions were recorded in south-west Saudi Arabia which have been given the name Southern Thamudic.

 Thamudic A is now known as Taymanitic.

 Thamudic E is now known as Hismaic.

 Southern Thamudic is also known as Thamudic F.

 Varieties

 Thamudic B

 The Thamudic B inscriptions are concentrated in Northwest Arabia, but can be occasionally found in Syria, Egypt, and Yemen.

 Thamudic C

 The Thamudic C inscriptions are concentrated in the Najd, but can be found elsewhere across western Arabia as well.
+They typically contain the word wdd, of unknown meaning.

 Thamudic D

-Thamudic D inscriptions are concentrated in northwest Arabia, and one occurs alongside a Nabataean tomb inscription in Hegra (Mada'in Salih) dated to the year 267 CE.
+Thamudic D inscriptions are concentrated in northwest Arabia, and one occurs alongside a Nabataean tomb inscription in Hegra (Mada'in Salih) dated to the year 267 CE (JSNab 17).
+Many inscriptions start with the word 'n "I (am)", previously misread as zn and interpreted as a demonstrative pronoun, "this (is)".